Sallytion/AutoFashion-reborn/README.md

 # AutoFashion Reborn

-Welcome to AutoFashion Reborn, a unique platform where you can customize your own apparel with just a few clicks!
+This is AutoFashion Reborn, a unique platform where you can customize your own apparel with just a few clicks!

 ## Live Demo